-- A. Any use permitted in the Mixed-Use Corridor, provided the maximum footprint for a stand alone building with a single store or multiple buildings with the same business does not exceed ten thousand square feet, unless otherwise restricted in this chapter; - B. Grocery stores, provided the maximum footprint for a stand alone building with a single store or multiple buildings with the same business does not exceed forty thousand square feet; - C. Live/work dwellings; - D. Residential that does not exceed fifty percent of the total building square footage onsite; - DE.
-Outdoor sales that are ancillary to a permitted use on the same or abutting property under the same ownership.
+- A. Any use permitted in the Mixed-Use Corridor, provided the maximum footprint for a stand alone building with a single store or multiple buildings with the same business does not exceed ten thousand square feet, unless otherwise restricted in this chapter; - B. Grocery stores, provided the maximum footprint for a stand alone building with a single store or multiple buildings with the same business does not exceed forty thousand square feet; - C. Live/work dwellings; - D. Outdoor sales that are ancillary to a permitted use on the same or abutting property under the same ownership.